Forming a US LLC from India: Complete Guide (2026)

 - ODI can be funded through LRS, capitalization of exports, swap of shares, or proceeds of ADRs/GDRs

-- The total financial commitment (equity + debt + guarantee) is subject to reporting
+- Total financial commitment (equity + debt + guarantee) is subject to reporting

 - Form ODI Part I is filed with the Authorized Dealer (AD) bank before or at the time of remittance